Anuy639/sc/README.md

 </p>

-_The version can be manually chosen for your virtual private server if universal installation fails._ See [Ridwan Fog Versions_](docs/fog-versions.md).
+_The version can be manually chosen for your virtual private server if universal installation fails._ See [ARProject Fog Versions_](docs/fog-versions.md).
 ##